Medicaid for Elders and Adults with Disabilities: Community Medicaid (210-RICR-40-05-1)

 4. Citizenship and Immigration Status – Immigration and citizenship status affect Community Medicaid eligibility as follows:

 a.
 Citizen or Qualified Non-citizen.
 An applicant for coverage in one (1) of the IHCC groups must be a United States citizen or a lawfully present “qualified” non-citizen immigrant who has been in the U.S. for five (5) years or more.
-Lawfully present qualified non-citizens include persons in the U.S. as legal permanent residents (LPR), with humanitarian statuses or as a result of such circumstances (e.g., refugees, asylum applicants, temporary protected status), valid non-immigrant visas, and legal status conferred by other federal laws (temporary resident, LIFE Act, Pub.
+Lawfully present qualified non-citizens include persons in the U.S. as legal permanent residents (LPR), with humanitarian statuses or as a result of such circumstances (e.g., refugees, asylum applicants, temporary protected status), valid non-immigrant visas, and legal status conferred by other Federal laws (temporary resident, LIFE Act, Pub.
 Law 106-553 and 106-554, Family Unity Act, 8 C.F.R.
 Part 236(B), etc.).
-There are exceptions in federal law and, more generally, under the Rhode Island Medicaid Program which permit qualified non-citizens who might otherwise be subject to the bar to obtain Medicaid health coverage.
-These exceptions are located in Chapter 30 Subchapter 00 Part 1 of this Title, Medicaid Affordable Care Coverage Groups Overview and Eligibility Pathways.
+There are exceptions in Federal law and, more generally, under the Rhode Island Medicaid Program which permit qualified non-citizens who might otherwise be subject to the bar to obtain Medicaid health coverage.
+These exceptions are located in Part 30-00-1 of this Title, Medicaid Affordable Care Coverage Groups Overview and Eligibility Pathways.
 General exceptions specific to Rhode Island are as follows:

 (1) Pregnant women are eligible if they meet all other requirements regardless of immigration status.

 (2) Lawfully present children who meet all other requirements are eligible during the five (5) year bar under the State’s Children’s Health Insurance Program (CHIP) State Plan.
 Eligibility under CHIP also extends to lawfully present children in the U.S. on non-immigrant visas who are treated as qualified non-citizens exempt from the five (5) year bar.